PermeAgility/permeagility-core/README.md

 Try out the live demo site hosted on Amazon's Cloud: http://demo.permeagility.com

 This is the source code.
+Binary releases are available at: http://sourceforge.net/projects/permeagility/files
 To build from source you must have Java 1.7+ and maven installed.
 Then type:

     mvn install

 Libraries will be downloaded, java files compiled, selftest will run, and a deployment jar file will be created in the target directory.
 Deploy the jar file to a directory where you want the server to run in and double click it or type:

     java -jar permeagility-_version_.jar

-An eclipse project is also configured, just import the project using eclipse.
+An eclipse project is also configured, just import the project as a maven project using eclipse.
 Main class is: permeagility.web.Server

 Server Arguments: [port] [db] [-selftest]

 Argument | Description
 -------- | -----------
 port | default is 1999